Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Methodology

-where $\tau$ is a temperature hyper-parameter to control the smoothness of the probability distribution~\citep{you2020graph}, $bz$ is the batch size, and $\operatorname{sim}(\cdot)$ denotes the cosine similarity function that is applied to the same row in the two matrices.
+where $\tau$ is a temperature hyper-parameter to control the smoothness of the probability distribution~\cite{you2020graph}, $bz$ is the batch size, and $\operatorname{sim}(\cdot)$ denotes the cosine similarity function that is applied to the same row in the two matrices.

 \textbf{Population-level Consistency.} The readout function $\boldsymbol{m}=\operatorname{READOUT}\left(\boldsymbol{H}\right)$ is an essential component of learning the graph-level representations $\boldsymbol{m} \in \mathbb{R}^{d}$ for brain network analysis (e.g., classification), which maps a set of learned node-level embeddings to a graph-level embedding.
 To further constrain the consistency for graph representations across different atlases, we introduce a mean squared error (MSE) loss on the population level.
+Different from some existing works, such as FTMMR~\cite{son2024ftmmr}, that directly enforce the alignment of different views on graph level, we focus on maintaining the relative similarity structure among subjects across atlases.
 As shown in Figure \ref{fig:framework}e, a population graph $\boldsymbol{G}$ is constructed by computing the similarity of each two subjects' graph representations in the same atlas.
 The intuition here is we aim to maintain the relationship of subjects across atlases, instead of directly enforcing graph representations of two atlases to be the same.
+This constraint does not rely on the target label, as we only encourage the consistency of (dis)similarity across atlases rather than enforcing the similarity within each labeled group.
 Such loss is formulated as follows:

 where $\mathcal{M}$ is the set of graph representations in a batch.